unnitallman/pr-auto-publish/README.md

-# pr-auto-merge
+# pr-auto-publish
-A Github Action that automerges pull requests if all the required checks have passed.
+A Github Action that automatically marks a Draft PR as Read-for-Review if one or more checks have passed.

 ## Usage

-Create `.github/workflows/pr_auto_merge.yml` with the following content:
+Create `.github/workflows/pr_auto_publish.yml` with the following content:

 ```
-name: PR-automerge
+name: PR-autopublish

 on:
   status: